Department of Adult & Juvenile Detention

-For a timely response from King County Public Health - Jail Health Services, please email the information to JHSRequests@kingcounty.gov .
-Please include the inmates name, booking number, the nature of your concern, and your contact information.
+For a timely response from Jail Health Services, a division of Public Health — Seattle & King County, please email the information to JHSRequests@kingcounty.gov .
+Please include the inmate's name, booking number, the nature of your concern, and your contact information.
 You may also call 206-296-1234 and follow the prompts and leave a message.
-To find the inmates booking number, please use our Jail Inmate Lookup Service.
+To find the inmate's booking number, please use our Jail Inmate Lookup Service.

 The Resource Guide was prepared under the direction of the King County Department of Adult and Juvenile Detention to assist those leaving detention and returning to the community.
 The Resource Guide provides links and contact information about resources that may be able to provide assistance in areas like housing, domestic violence, health care, alchohol & drug treatment and counseling services among other topics.